Betty Thorner

 Betty Irene Thorner (born 23 February 1938) is a New Zealand former cricketer who played as an all-rounder, batting left-handed and bowling right-arm medium.
 She appeared in three Test matches for New Zealand between 1957 and 1961.
 She played domestic cricket for Wellington.

+Thorner also represented New Zealand at field hockey.
+She married Russell Watt, a New Zealand rugby union representative, in Wellington in April 1961.